nextapps-de/flexsearch/README.md

 var FlexSearch = require("./flexsearch.js");
 ```

-Load one of the builds from the folder `dist` to your html as a script and use as follows:
+Load one of the builds from the folder <a href="https://github.com/nextapps-de/flexsearch/tree/0.7.1/dist">dist</a> within your html as a script and use as follows:

 ```js
 var index = new FlexSearch.Index(options);